Picnic table: History

 Illustration from the Nielsen 1903 picnic table patent.

 Picnic tables emerged from the Victorian tradition of picnics, which often involved either simply spreading a blanket on the ground, or bringing the whole apparatus of indoor dining to the outdoors.
 This early approach to picnicking suffered the drawback that indoor dining furniture could not be carried far from the home and was often unsuited to outdoor use.

-The first known modern picnic table was documented in a 1903 patent application by Charles H. Nielsen of Kreischerville, New York.
+The first known modern picnic table was documented in a 1903 patent application by Charles H. Nielsen of Kreischerville, New York, US.
 Nielsen's table was designed to be portable and collapsible, so that picnickers could carry it wherever they wished.
 While the Nielsen table design derived its leg structure from the 18th-century sawbuck table, its built-in seating was innovative.

 With the rise of US national parks and forests in the early 20th century, the use of fixed picnic tables as a park amenity became increasingly common.
 In many cases picnic tables were used specifically to restrict human impacts on the surrounding natural area, and were accordingly designed to be as heavy and immovable as possible.

 Initially, a variety of picnic table designs were attempted.
 A sawbuck table with detached benches was popular in the early 1920s, but proved unsatisfactory in public parks because the benches tended to disappear.
 Other designs failed because they were either structurally unsound or difficult to construct.

 The classic A-frame picnic table design, which overcame these early difficulties, originated at Lassen National Forest in California in 1926, and was accordingly known within the US Forest Service as a "Lassen table".
 The now-iconic Lassen tables became common across the United States through the work of the Civilian Conservation Corps in the 1930s.

-The first known roadside picnic table was erected in 1929 in Boston Township, Michigan, using planks reclaimed from highway guardrails.
+The first known roadside picnic table was erected in 1929 in Boston Township, Michigan, US, using planks reclaimed from highway guardrails.